 We will also send them login details and invitations to access the company chat system, learning management system, and project management tools.
 This way they can get all the technical stuff out of the way early, start making connections with coworkers, and begin learning a bit about how we do things before their first day.

-Using Teamfluent, we’ve created an entire onboarding course that allows us to follow these exact steps for every new hire.
+Using Teamfluent, we’ve created an entire onboarding course that allows us to follow these exact steps for every new hire, even for those who don’t know they are struggling and can’t hire a frontend development team for a long time for example.
 Here’s a sneak peak into our internal course: